top of page

 Why do we do courtesy Vehicle Health Inspections?

 Most vehicle owners have general knowledge about their vehicles and how they should perform.
-Commonly, many minor issues will go unnoticed until they become major repairs.
+Commonly, most minor issues will go unnoticed until they become major repairs.
 That's where the courtesy Vehicle Health Inspection comes in.
 When you bring your vehicle to us for service, we will perform a complimentary Vehicle Health Inspection to check the safety and operation of your vehicle.
 This helps us to inform you of any upcoming maintenance or repair issues that we may find.
 This check is not intended to make you spend more of your hard-earned money but rather to help you prevent a significant repair or potential safety issue.

 What do we check?